BERT HOWE

 DIRECTORY AND CAPABILITIES

-Drawing from more than four thousand construction and design related expert designations, the Rudd, Iowa Construction Expert Directory provides a single point of reference for construction defect and claims related support to construction claims professionals concerned with construction defect, scheduling, and delay claims.
-BHA provides building related trial support and expert consulting services to the construction industry's most recognized companies, legal professionals, Fortune 500 builders, CGL carriers, owners, as well as a variety of state and local government agencies.
-In connection with in house assets comprising testifying architects, design engineers, construction cost and standard of care experts, the construction experts group brings national experience and local capabilities to Rudd and the surrounding areas.
+With over four thousand construction and design related expert designations, the Rudd, Iowa Construction Expert Directory delivers a wide range of trial support and consulting services to legal professionals and construction practice groups seeking effective resolution of construction defect and claims matters.
+BHA provides construction related consulting and expert witness support services to the construction industry's most recognized companies, legal professionals, Fortune 500 builders, CGL carriers, owners, as well as a variety of state and local government agencies.
+In connection with in house assets comprising construction cost and scheduling experts, registered design professionals, forensic engineers, certified professional estimators, the construction experts group brings specialized experience and local capabilities to Rudd and the surrounding areas.

 Construction Expert Witness News & Info